Sheboygan County Court Records

 Accessing Family Court Case Files

-Family case records are searchable on WCCA, which will display case type designations such as “FA” for family actions and “PA” for paternity.
-To obtain copies of filed pleadings, orders, or judgment documents, contact the Family Division:
+Family case records are searchable on WCCA, which displays case type designations such as FA for family actions and PA for paternity.
+To get copies of filed pleadings, orders, or judgment documents, contact the Family Division directly:

 • Kari Gauger: (920) 459-3072